obgwew/FDSB-FreeDesignStudioBot/wiki.md

 $sendMessage[Here is your answer, $mention!]
 ```

-> You can put `$reply` Anywhere in the editor, it will reply automatically regardless of its location.
+> You can put `$reply` Anywhere in the message and it will work automatically regardless of its location.

 ---